 Schedule a demo today to see how Aventri can help you Connect Better and start creating unforgettable meetings and events.

 Mobile apps have revolutionized the event industry and have become a must-have for event professionals all over the world.
-Discover how event apps increase attendee engagement and providing real-time event performance insights.
+Discover how mobile event and conference apps increase attendee engagement and provide real-time event performance insights.

 Technology changes quickly and it’s sometime difficult to keep up with the pace.
 The mobile world is no exception.
 In 2006 when Apple released the first iPhone, the world discovered the app, a new way to interact with a design created for the phone.
 Some apps are more content oriented, some are more engagement or social media oriented, while other will focus on lead retrieval.

 Smartphones and tablets are in the hands of most professional event attendees these days.
 37% of corporate & conference planners utilize a mobile event app for their meetings, so there is a growing expectation of mobile accessibility of information at almost every event they attend – from large conferences to intimate meetings.